-Western Balkans: Resolving energy investment disputes4.
-February 2020. / SEE Energy News
+Western Balkans: Resolving energy investment disputes, SEE Energy News

 The complexity, intensity of capital, long-term and cross-border nature of energy agreements and projects are the main reasons for arbitration being the preferred method of dispute resolution in the energy sector.